root-project/root/documentation/users-guide/Geometry.md

 TGeoVolume  *GetVolume(Int_t level=-1) const
 ```

-By default the object at level n is retrieved (the alignable object).
+By default the object at level n is retrieved (the align-able object).

 Once created, a physical node can be misaligned, meaning that its
 positioning matrix or even the shape.: